 Various plant parts can be glabrous, including leaves, stems, calyxes, and even the sori of ferns, such as those of Dryopteris cristata (crested wood fern).
 Having glabrous (smooth or glossy) leaves is often a distinguishing characteristic in plant identification.
 Many grasses have glabrous stems, leaves, or leaf sheaths.
 Others, proving the adage that few things in botany are always true, are described as “smooth” or “nearly hairless,” or “barely pubescent.”
 Chasmanthium latifolium (river oats), for example, is described as having hairless stems by some and as “smooth or barely pubescent” by others.

 Solidago caesia (blue-stemmed goldenrod) is a native species of goldenrod that has glabrous stems and smooth, hairless leaves and tolerates having less sun than some of the others.
 It has small blooms at the axils, though the largest flower clusters are at the stem terminals.
-The stems and flower buds of the native perennial Silphium perfoliatum (cup plant) are also glabrous, but the leaves that fuse around the stems to form the cups (which hold water for insects and small birds) feel like fine sandpaper.
+The phyllaries, peduncles, and stems of the native perennial Silphium perfoliatum (cup plant) are also glabrous or mostly so, but the leaves that fuse around the stems to form the cups (which hold water for insects and small birds) feel like fine sandpaper.
 The deep blue flowers of native Baptisia australis (blue wild indigo) are held on glabrous stems with smooth, hairless leaves described as waxy or slippery, and are cupped in glabrous calyxes.

 Weakley AS, Ludwig JC, Townsend JF.
 2012.
 Flora of Virginia.
 Botanical Research Institute of Texas. pages 265, 376, 380, 566, 782, 1225.

 Note: Click on images to see enlarged photos, captions, and photo attributions.